A fish fillet kids and adults will love!

 - Cover the fish fillet with the breadcrumbs on both sides.
 Press a bit to make sure that the breadcrumbs remain sticking to the fish.

 - Over medium to high heat, in a hot saucepan with the remaining extra virgin olive oil, brown the fish on both sides.
-When they are cooked, transfer them to a plate covered with kitchen paper towels to absorb the excess oil.
+It should only take about 3 to 5 minutes per side.
+When they are fully cooked, transfer them to a plate covered with kitchen paper towels to absorb the excess oil.

 - Sprinkle the remaining orange zest on the fish then serve immediately together with the orange salad.